 Patients with an abnormal heart murmur may have symptoms or signs or symptoms of the underlying cause of the murmur:

 - Chest pain

 - Bluish color on the fingertips, lips or skin

 - Chronic coughing

 - Enlarged neck blood vessels

 - Excessive sweating even with minimal or no exertion

 - Infant failure to thrive

 A heart murmur isn't a disease and does not require treatment.
 But some murmurs indicate an underlying condition.
 That condition may be treated by healthcare providers.

-The following free online lessons provide text, audio, dynamic waveforms and animated cardiac videos for many heart murmurs.
+The following online lessons provide text, audio, dynamic waveforms and animated cardiac videos for many heart murmurs.